mb4512/PyDebye/README.md

 ## To be implemented

-Currently the spectral resolution is user-supplied, though it should follow from Nyquist's theorem.
 Currently only completely free boundaries or 3D periodic boundaries are supported, mixed boundaries are to be implemented.
+N*log(N) scaling Structurefactor methods was implemented, but requires documentation,

 ## Authors